General Aviation Aircraft Insurance: Everything You Need to Know • AssamTechInfo

 Anúncios

-This is essential for aircraft carrying passengers.
-It covers:
+This is crucial for airliners that carry passengers.
+It includes:

-- Injuries or fatalities sustained by passengers during an accident.
+• Deaths or injuries caused by passengers an accident.

 4. Ground Risk Hull Insurance

-- Natural disasters while the aircraft is parked.
+• Natural disasters occur when the aircraft is in a parked position.

 5. In-Flight Insurance